secynic/ipwhois/README.rst

 Autonomous System Numbers
 -------------------------

 This library now supports ASN origin lookups via Whois and HTTP.

+IP ASN functionality was moved to its own parser API (IPASN).

-There is no IPWhois wrapper or CLI for these yet.
+There is no CLI for these yet.

 https://ipwhois.readthedocs.io/en/latest/ASN.html